Are you an adviser? Go to Unbiased Pro

 Employment allowance

-If you currently pay Class 1 National Insurance, you could save up to £3,000 a year from this bill.
+If you currently pay Class 1 National Insurance, you could save up to £5,000 a year on this bill by claiming the employment allowance.

 Business rates